 1. Change CPA Review Courses

 It may be time to change your review material.
-Everyone has different preferences and ways of learning, so your review course just may not be catering to your needs.
+Everyone has different preferences and ways of learning, so your CPA exam review course just may not be catering to your needs.
 When I started studying again, I realized that I was skimming a lot of the information during my review.
 Not because I knew the information well, but because it was just familiar and I thought I knew it.
 This was useless and wasted a lot of time.
 I never actually changed review material because I personally liked the Becker notes, but I did supplement it with other practice material.

 I ended up using the Becker final review, Gleim, Wiley, and Ninja audio for the extra practice.
 I wouldn’t recommend switching the materials you used as a foundation, but I would recommend going to other sources for practice to add to your foundation of knowledge.
 The extra practice is really what helped me pass each exam.

 Take a look at my Top 7 review course comparison chart to see which course could work as a supplement or a full change in review material.